Do It (Nelly Furtado song): Music video

-Controversy

-In January 2007, several news sources reported that Timbaland was alleged to have plagiarized several elements (both motifs and samples) in the song "Do It" without giving credit or compensation.
-The song itself was released as the fifth North American single from Loose on July 24, 2007.

-The original track, titled "Acidjazzed Evening", is a chiptune-style 4-channel Amiga module composed by Finnish demoscener Janne Suni.

 Chart performance

 The song debuted on the US Billboard Hot 100 at number eighty-eight but dropped off the next week.
 It peaked at number sixty on the Billboard Pop 100.
 "Do It" was Furtado's second consecutive single not to reach the top twenty on the Hot 100 or Pop 100 charts, and the lowest peaking single from Loose on both charts; it is also Furtado's lowest charting entry on the Hot 100.
 It became the fifth consecutive number-one single from Loose on the Billboard Hot Dance Club Play chart.
 On the Canadian Hot 100, the song debuted at number sixty in early August 2007 and peaked at number eleven.

 In Europe, "Do It" reached number twenty-two in Germany, remaining on the singles chart for nine weeks.
 The single reached the top twenty in the Netherlands and Norway and the top forty in Switzerland and Belgium.
 It charted outside the top forty in Austria.
 In the United Kingdom, "Do It" debuted at number ninety-five and peaked on its fourth week of charting at number seventy-five and dropped off the next week.